 - 4.1 The Authority recognizes the legislature's mandate that the Authority establish and attempt to meet goals for construction contracts for the Project (the "Project") to be awarded to women- and minority-owned business enterprises ("Targeted Businesses") in a percentage at least equal to the minimum used for City of Minneapolis development projects.
 In furtherance of the intention of such mandate, the Authority also finds it appropriate to adopt this Targeted Business Program to establish participation goals for construction contracts entered into by the Authority's Construction Manager and its various Subcontractors and Suppliers of all tiers. - 4.2 The Authority establishes this Targeted Business Program based on, among other things, the study completed by National Economic Research Associates, Inc. for the City of Minneapolis captioned "The State of Minority- and Women-Owned Business Enterprise: Evidence from Minneapolis" dated October 21, 2010 ("Disparity Study"), and supplemental reports.
-The Authority adopts this Targeted Business Program for purposes of, among other things, ensuring a "level playing field" for WBE/MBE firms, fostering equal opportunity for WBE/MBE firms in contracts with the Authority, and reducing the relevant disparities identified in the Disparity Study.

-- 4.3 The Authority hereby adopts the participation goals for work included in the Construction Services Agreement, based on the Disparity Study, and provided to the Authority by the City of Minneapolis.
+The Authority adopts this Targeted Business Program for purposes of, among other things, ensuring a "level playing field" for WBE/MBE firms, fostering equal opportunity for WBE/MBE firms in contracts with the Authority, and reducing the relevant disparities identified in the Disparity Study. - 4.3 The Authority hereby adopts the participation goals for work included in the Construction Services Agreement, based on the Disparity Study, and provided to the Authority by the City of Minneapolis.
 These goals are project- and contract-specific goals created by the City of Minneapolis Department of Civil Rights for the work included in the Construction Services Agreement.
 The City calculated these goals based on (a) the Disparity Study, (b) specific availability by scope of work for Targeted Businesses certified as more specifically described in Section 5.1, and (c) using the relative local disparity based on the total number of construction-related firms reported in the 2010 census.
-The goals are appropriate for the Construction Services Agreement because the Project is located in the City of Minneapolis.
-The goals are as follows: - (a) 9% participation by MBE firms, as defined below, and - (b) 11% participation by WBE firms, as defined below.
+The goals are appropriate for the Construction Services Agreement because the Project The goals, expressed as a is located in the City of Minneapolis. percentage of the "Cost of the Work" as that term is defined by the Construction Services Agreement are as follows: - (a) 9% participation by MBE firms, as defined below, and - (b) 11% participation by WBE firms, as defined below.